nathanshelly/webcam/README.md

 ## Description

 This project aims to walk through the steps of designing and building a webcam from scratch.
 We'll walk through PCB (printed circuit board) design, soldering of components, 3D printing of the outer enclosure, MCU code and website code to enable you to make your own webcam, or modify our design however you'd like!
-This repository acts as the landng page to various parts of the project.
+This repository acts as the landing page to various parts of the project.
 Here we'll have various files such as our PCB designs, our CAD files and a bill of materials.
 Our [microcontroller code](https://github.com/nathanshelly/webcam_mcu_code) and [server code](https://github.com/nathanshelly/webcam_web_code) each have their own repositories, where our full code for each can be explored or downloaded.

 3D Printed Enclosure             |  Wood Milled Enclosure :-------------------------:|:-------------------------: